bliss-framework/web/docs/learning-guidelines/basic-principles.md

 The thing is, if you have only one provider of coffee in your application, there is zero sense creating an interface that will add yet another layer of abstraction, that is completely unnecessary at that point and will only slow you down while traversing or modifying your code.

-So use things only when you really need them, do not use them prematurely just because someone told you so.
+Do not use too much, too soon, use things only when you really need them, do not use them prematurely just because someone told you that is the way to be a good programmer.